AnikeshJhadi/16-bit-Kogge-Stone-Tree-Adder-RTL-Design-Synthesis-Physical-Design/README.md

-# 16-bit Registered Kogge-Stone Tree Adder | RTL Design, Synthesis & Physical Design
+# 16-bit Kogge-Stone Tree Adder | RTL Design, Synthesis & Physical Design

-This repository contains the implementation of a **16-bit Registered Kogge-Stone Tree Adder (KSA)** developed as part of the **EE671: VLSI Design** course at the **Department of Electrical Engineering, IIT Bombay**.
+This repository contains the implementation of a **16-bit  Kogge-Stone Tree Adder (KSA)** developed as part of the **EE671: VLSI Design** course at the **Department of Electrical Engineering, IIT Bombay**.
 The project covers the complete ASIC design flow, including RTL design, functional verification, logic synthesis, physical design, and post-layout verification using industry-standard EDA tools.

 ---